cchitsiang/awesome-stars/topics.md

 ## json

-- [AykutSarac/jsonvisio.com](https://github.com/AykutSarac/jsonvisio.com) - 🧩 Visualize your JSON data onto graphs seamlessly.
+- [AykutSarac/jsonvisio.com](https://github.com/AykutSarac/jsonvisio.com) - 🔮 Seamlessly visualize your JSON data instantly into graphs; paste, import or fetch!
 - [num30/config](https://github.com/num30/config) - Declarative configuration for Go
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [jsonhero-io/jsonhero-web](https://github.com/jsonhero-io/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀